garrardkitchen/blog/content/posts/my-first-outing-with-dapr.md

 ---
 title: "My First Outing With Dapr"
 date: 2020-11-06T09:54:02Z
-tags: [dapr, kubernetes, redis, secret store csi driver, aks]
+tags: [dapr, kubernetes, redis, secret store csi driver, aks, nestjs, keda]
 ---

 TL;DR: Not as forgiving as I'd have liked ...

+{{< hint info >}}

+I was a speaker at a meet-up in Manchester in late 2020.
+I spoke about Dapr, Keda and the NestJS Framework.
+My talk topic was on "Writing less code - let your architecture and abstractions help with your *-cases".
+The `*` in the title is a wildcard for use/edge/corner.

+My code examples can be found here (includes both docker compose & Kubernetes manifests) - https://github.com/garrardkitchen/meetup-nov20
+{{< /hint >}}

 ## Challenge #1